Workflow

 It is usually best to store quantitative data in a statistical format such as R, Stata, or SPSS.
 Spreadsheets are likely to be a bad tool for storing quantitative data.

-It is also very important to be aware that good complex workflows are highly iterative and highly collaborative.
+It is also very important to be aware that good complex workflows are highly iterative and highly collaborative, often requiring a lot of conversation.
 Some–hopefully small–amount of error is unavoidable and inevitable.
-Good complex workflows require a safe workspace in which team members feel free to admit their own errors, and help with others’ mistakes in a non-judgmental fashion.
+Good complex workflows require a safe workspace in which team members feel free to talk through their ideas, admit their own errors, and help with others’ mistakes in a non-judgmental fashion.
 Such a safe environment is necessary to build an environment where the overall error rate is low.

 Developing a good documented and auditable workflow that is implemented in code requires a lot of patience, and often, many iterations.
 Working through these many iterations can be psychologically demanding.
 It is important to remember that careful attention to getting the details right early in the research process, while sometimes tiring and frustrating, will pay large dividends later on when the research is reviewed, presented, published and read.